ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 3. Generate an action file from one of the controllers.

 4. Pipe the action file through `render_rover_actions_as_rgb32_sequence` and capture the output as `output.rgb32`.
-Warning, the file might be quite big.
+Warning, the file might be quite big - it's about 1GB for the "spiral" controller.

 5. Pipe the rgb32 file into the command `./convert_rgb32_512x512_stdin_to_mp4_file.sh FILE.mp4`, where `FILE.mp4`